 Do you want to work in an industry that makes a very real impact on the world around us?
 Would you like to design aircraft, ships or cars, or find new ways of generating renewable energy to make sure that thousands of homes have heating and lighting?

 Engineers use science and technology to come up with the answers to practical problems.
-They design, develop, build, fix and put together all types of things.
+They design, develop, build, fix and put all types of things together.

 If you have an enquiring mind, enjoy problem solving and making things work, and like using technology to design new products, structures or systems, then engineering could be the career for you.